azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 The connection string required by the ChatMessageSentimentProcessor is different from the typical Event Hub consumer, because not only does it need Listen permissions, but it also needs Send and Manage permissions on the Service Bus Namespace (because it receives messages, as well as creates Subscriptions).

-1. To get the eventHubConnectionString, navigate to the Event Hub namespace in the Azure Portal by selecting Resource Groups on the left menu, then selecting the intelligent-analytics resource group, and selecting your Event Hub from the list of resources.
+1. To get the eventHubConnectionString, navigate to the Event Hub namespace in the Azure Portal by selecting Resource Groups on the left menu, then selecting the intelligent-analytics resource group, and selecting your Event Hub from the list of resources

     ![In the Name section of the Resource Groups pane, the awhotel-events-namespace Event Hub is circled.](media/image39.png 'Azure Portal, Resource Groups pane')

-2. Select Shared access policies, under Settings, within the left-hand menu.
+2. Select Shared access policies, under Settings, within the left-hand menu

 3. In the Shared access policies, you are going to create a new policy that the ChatConsole can use to retrieve messages.
 Click **+Add**.

     ![The Add button is circled in the Shared access policies pane.](media/image78.png 'Shared access policies pane')

-4. For the New Policy Name, enter ChatConsole.
+4. For the New Policy Name, enter ChatConsole

 5. In the list of Claims, select Manage.
 Send and Listen will be automatically selected when you select Manage.

     ![In the Add SAS Policy dialog box, Policy name is set to ChatConsole.
 Three check boxes are selected for Manage, Send, and Listen.](media/image79.png 'Add SAS Policy dialog box')

-6. After the **ChatConsole** shared access policy is created, select it from the list of policies, and then copy the Connection string--primary key value.
+6. After the **ChatConsole** shared access policy is created, select it from the list of policies, and then copy the Connection string--primary key value

     ![Two panes display: Shared access policies, and SAS Policy: Chat Console.
 In the Shared access policies pane, ChatConsole is selected.
 In the SAS Policy: ChatConsole pane, the Connection string-primary key is circled.](media/image80.png 'Shared access policies, and SAS Policy: Chat Console panes')